October 10, 2024

 Manchester District Streams

-Rainbow trout stocking has been on schedule.
-Brown trout fishing has been fair, especially in the evenings.
+Rainbow trout stockings are on schedule.
+Brown trout fishing is fair, especially in the evenings.
 Brown Trout - Fair: Use crankbaits, jigs, spinners, dry flies, or nymphs.
 Rainbow Trout - Good: Try jigs, spinners, crankbaits, or live bait.

 Maquoketa River (above Monticello)

 Anglers are catching smallmouth bass and walleye in Delaware County.
-Smallmouth Bass - Good: Use live or artificial tackle.
+Smallmouth Bass - Fair: Use live or artificial tackle.
 Walleye - Fair: Cast and retrieve lead head jigs tipped with a nightcrawler.

 Shell Rock River (Greene to Shell Rock)